 Other Supplements for Allergy Support

 - Here’s a popular Adrenal and allergy product I’ve used for decades.
 Ga- Adrenal is one of the best selling products in my clinic and online store.

-- Omega 3’s and 6’s: Fish, Borage and Flax Oils (here’s Tri-EFA with Fish, Flax and Borage), or Cod Liver Oil such as Rosita.
+- Omega 3’s and 6’s: Fish, Olive and Flax Oils (here’s Tri-EFA ), or Cod Liver Oil such as Rosita.
 They’re anti-inflammatory and support the immune system.

 - Probiotics help prevent allergies.
 The sinuses have their own microbiome, as does the skin, hair, gut and everything else in the body.
 I take several kinds of Probiotics, rotating them every few days, including Premier Research Probiotic Caps, Jarrow brand Fem-Dophilus which you should buy refrigerated and lots of real sauerkraut. .